Why 'Off-White' Wool is More Than Just a Colour

 What is off-white wool?

-Wool is a natural fibre from sheep and other animals that has been used for thousands of years.
+Wool is a natural fibre from sheep that has been used for thousands of years.
 Wool is not pure white, but has a natural off-white hue that depends on many factors such as the breed of the animal, the season, the climate, the diet, and the health of the animal.
 Wool also has natural variations in texture and quality depending on the type of wool, such as fine, medium, or coarse wool.

 Why is off-white wool popular?